Kanvad/demo_docker/README.md

 ## Demo docker on windows
-> install docker first and follow steps
+> install docker and git first and follow steps
 - open terminal
 > [!Caution]<br>
 > Open terminal or powwer shell not use cmd